Guide summary

 - Why it is here

-- Strong ANC and battery life for its value tier, with app controls and broad mainstream access context.
+- Strong ANC and battery life for what it costs, with app controls and broad mainstream access context.

 - Watch-out